npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

   - Strongly-typed IDs (SessionId, AttendeeId) & Identifier base class -- avoid stringly typed design.

 - SignupSheets are collected into a SignupBook
-  - Hexagonal architecture: is implemented using an ORM
+  - Hexagonal architecture
-  - Fetch/fiddle/flush: changes to a SignupSheet are flushed automagically to the database at the end of a successful transaction.
   - Sheets are added to the signup book out-of-band by an admin app, which is not shown in this example.

 - SignupHttpHandler implements the HTTP API by which a front-end controls the SignupSheet.
   - Simplified to focus on the topic of the exercise, eliding authentication, authorisation, monitoring, tracing, etc.